redmejia/redmejia.github.io/README.md

 # Reynaldo Fullstack Developer

-Hi, I Reynaldo and this portfolio.
+Hi, I am Reynaldo and this portfolio.\
-I would to share with you my personal projocts.
+I would to share with you my personal projects.

 Note : My portfolio still under construction.